Johannes Gessner

 Are there Rebound Effects from Electric Vehicle Adoption?
 Evidence from German Household Data

-(joint with Vera Huwe, ZEW Discussion Paper No. 20-048, 2020)
+(joint with Vera Huwe, ZEW Discussion Paper No. 20-048, this version October 2020)

 Abstract We analyze rebound effects of electric vehicle adoption on both the extensive (vehicle ownership) and the intensive (vehicle mileage) margin using cross-sectional household level data on vehilce ownership and use from Germany.
 For the identification of changes in the number of cars owned after electric vehicle adoption, we predict counterfactual car ownership using a supervised learning approach.
 We then investigate the effect of electric vehicle adoption on household mileage based on a matching of households owning electric vehicles to similar owners of conventional cars.
 We cannot verify a significant increase in the number of cars owned for households with one electric and one conventional vehicle.
 However, electric vehicle ownership is associated with a significant reduction in annual mileage of -23 % of the sample mean.
 For the selection of covariates for matching, we contrast an ad hoc variable selection with a data-driven variable selection method (double LASSO).
 Here, we find that the data-driven variable selection changes the magnitude of the estimation results substantially.